 The stockroom manager will maintain information concerning the quantity and storage locations of chemicals.
-The manager will inform EHS, facilitate the distribution of SDSs, and keep hazardous materials inventories up to date.
+The manager will inform EHS, facilitate the distribution of SDSs (available through our inventory system), and keep hazardous materials inventories up to date.

 6.3 Distribution